snowdrop/k8s-infra/README.md

      **NOTE** : Once the virtual machine has been created, it can be stopped/started using the commands `minishift stop|start --profile demo`.

-### Local - Virtualbox Hypervisor
+### Local - Customized Linux VM

+While we can use Vagrant in combination with Virtualbox to install easily one of the vagrant boxes available such as `CentOS`, `Fedora`, `Ubuntu`, the iso image used (and its packaging) doesn't necessarily fit the requirements that you need.

+This is specifically true when you will be interested to validate a new version of `OpenShift` using as deployment tool `ansible-playbooks` which requires some `prerequisites` like also to have as primary ethernet adapter, the one to be used by the Openshift Master API (which is the Kubernetes controller, ....).

+For such environment, it is well suitable to customize a Linux ISO image and next to convert it to a `vmdk` file using the `cloud-init` tool to perform such additional tasks.

-This section explains how you can create a customized CentOS Generic Cloud `qcow2` image and repackage it as a `vmdk` file for Virtualbox.
+The following section explains how you can create a customized CentOS Generic Cloud `qcow2` image and repackage it as a `vmdk` file for Virtualbox.

 #### MacOS's users only